gerarddomenechcobos1998/mern-v2/README.md

 All api calls have prefix **/api**.
 E.g. `http://localhost:3000/api/activities`

 ### Folders
-- The **./data/mongo **folder saves the data from mongo.
+- The **./data/db **folder saves the data from mongodb.
 Is a shared volume by mongo Docker container
 - The folder** ./services/backend** contains all backend configuration.
 	- **models** folder have inside the data models used.
 By default only contains one model named **Post.js**
 	- **index.js** file contains the connections to the db and is the main file in wich runs the application.